4. How to Avoid Greenwashing in ESG Funds

 - Do they hide behind a “proprietary” model that says they use their “discretion” without telling you what that discretion is based on?

 - Do they do what they say?
-As in, do you see evidence in their quarterly or annual commentary, their holdings, or––if they provide one––their impact reports that they follow the sustainability methodology they claim to?
-If they aren’t willing to write up how their sustainable investment strategy affected their decisions, or if it’s unclear why they hold the stocks they do, that’s a red flag.
+As in, do you see evidence in their quarterly or annual commentary, their holdings, or – if they provide one – their impact reports that they follow the sustainability methodology they claim to?
+Do they give examples?
+If it’s not clear what their sustainability strategy is or why they hold the stocks that they do, that’s a red flag.

 The Greenwashing Bottom Line